AngelNikoloff/Neural-Network-in-spreadsheet/README.md

 # From Beginer for Beginers;

-# Neural-Network-in-spreadsheet for playground purpose;
+# Neural-Network-in-spreadsheet for education and playground purpose;

-Simple Artificial Neural Network (ANN) with Backpropagation in Excel spreadsheet for solving XOR problem.
+Simple Artificial Neural Network (ANN) with Backpropagation in Excel spreadsheet with XOR example.

-It is for education purpose;
-It allows playground with neural network;
 You can see all network parameters how change during the training proces;

 It is 3 neuron only .
 It support momenetum also.
 There are 2 variants - with tanh and with sigmoid activation fuctions;

-p.s.
-I hope soon to make Recurent Neural Network (RNN) variant.( if somebody help, it will be nice)

-# My favorite tutorials:
+# My favorite tutorials and c++ implementations:

 # For understanding fundamentals: